"Staged-and-Tailored" Informed Consent

-A growing number of trials with usual care comparators use an informed consent process that is both staged for, and tailored to, the individual.
-This symposium brings together triallists, clinicians, patients, bioethicists, and health regulators to share their perspectives and experiences of staged-and-tailored approaches to informed consent for individually randomised pragmatic trials (including those using the TwiCs design approach).
+This symposium brings together trialists, clinicians, patients, members of the public, bioethicists, and health regulators to share perspectives and experiences of staged-and-tailored approaches to informed consent for individually randomised pragmatic trials

 The objectives are to share and explore what is known about the use, acceptability and efficiency of staged-and-tailored approaches to informed consent and to provide a forum for discussion.

-Outputs from this symposium will support the future development of guidance on these type of approaches to informed consent for pragmatic trials.
+Outputs from this symposium will support the future development of guidance on staged-and-tailored approaches to informed consent for pragmatic trials.

 Professor Julius Sim